Aquaman: Modern Age

 In Blackest Night #1 (July 2009), Garth returns to Atlantis and tells Orin's wife Mera that he is angry at the notion of Aquaman's body being buried on land.
 Mera relays to Tempest that Orin felt safe on land and that this is indeed what Arthur wanted.
 Sometime later, a black power ring is seen entering Orin's grave, bidding him to rise from the dead.
-Aquaman's corpse rises, along with those of Tula and the Dolphin as revenant members of the Black Lantern Corps, and demands that Mera reunite with him in death, offering her a chance to see her son again.
+Aquaman's corpse rises, along with those of Tula and Dolphin as revenant members of the Black Lantern Corps, and demands that Mera reunite with him in death, offering her a chance to see her son again.
 Garth is killed and joins the Black Lanterns himself.
 Mera rejects Aquaman's corpse before fleeing.
-In the climax of the miniseries, Aquaman is among those resurrected by The White Lantern Entity and is reunited with Mera.
+In the climax of the miniseries, Aquaman is among those resurrected by the Life Entity and is reunited with Mera.
 The Black Lantern Ring helps reconstruct Orin's body and when he is resurrected, his hand is restored as well.

 During the "Brightest Day" storyline, Aquaman and Mera spend the night together in the lighthouse of Amnesty Bay, but in the morning Mera finds Arthur on the dock looking at the sea and wondering why he was resurrected.
 They later intercept a pirate vessel, but Aquaman finds that he can now only call on dead sea life to help him.

 While cleaning up an oil spill, Aquaman and Mera are attacked by soldiers from Mera's homeworld, led by the Siren, and Mera reveals that the Siren was sent to kill him.
 Mera also hints that, despite the long-lasting exile of her people, Xebel's soldiers had been enemies of Black Manta himself from a distant time, even preceding the first public appearance of Aquaman.
 She also states that, despite Mera's original mission being a solo one, the Siren is now backed by an entire Death Squad of elite Xebel soldiers acting at the orders of the acting princess and also later reveals that the Siren is her younger sister.

-Aquaman is instructed by the White Lantern Entity to find Jackson Hyde before a second, unidentified group does.
+Aquaman is instructed by the Life Entity to find Jackson Hyde before a second, unidentified group does.
 Mera states that she knows who Hyde is and after she tells Aquaman, he leaves and rescues Jackson from a Xebel attack.
 It is revealed that Aquaman's Silver Age origin has been re-established and he is once again the half-human son of Tom Curry and an Atlantean queen.
 The Entity subsequently reduces Aquaman to what appears to be white water.
 Aquaman is revealed to be one of the Elementals, transformed by the Entity to become the element of water and protect the Star City forest from the Dark Avatar, the Black Lantern version of the Swamp Thing.
 After the Dark Avatar is defeated, the Swamp Thing returns Aquaman to normal.
 Afterward, Aquaman is reunited with Mera, at which point he discovers that the Xebels' weapons were made of Atlantean technology.